escolmebartlebooth/usdc-t2-p1-ekf/README.md

 ## Results

-Using classroom defaults for the State X and Process Covariance Matrix P, the algorithm converges to be within tolerance within:
+Using classroom defaults for the State X and State Covariance Matrix P, the algorithm converges to be within tolerance within:
 * Position: Measurement 36
 * Velocity: Measurement 339